fredericGette/Wp81CodeScanner/README.md

 # wp81CodeScanner
-Linear barcode scanner for WindowsPhone 8.1
+Linear barcode scanner for Windows Phone 8.1

 Currently only able to read 1D codabar.